semuconsulting/pyqgc/README.md

 ## <a name="reading">Reading (Streaming)</a>

 ```
-class pyqgc.QGCreader.QGCReader(stream, *args, **kwargs)
+class pyqgc.qgcreader.QGCReader(stream, *args, **kwargs)
 ```

 You can create a `QGCReader` object by calling the constructor with an active stream object.
 The stream object can be any viable data stream which supports a `read(n) -> bytes` method (e.g. File or Serial, with or without a buffer wrapper). `pyqgc` implements an internal `SocketWrapper` class to allow sockets to be read in the same way as other streams (see example below).

-Individual input QGC messages can then be read using the `QGCReader.read()` function, which returns both the raw binary data (as bytes) and the parsed data (as a `QGCMessage` object, via the `parse()` method).
+Individual QGC messages can then be read using the `QGCReader.read()` function, which returns both the raw binary data (as bytes) and the parsed data (as a `QGCMessage` object, via the `parse()` method).
 The function is thread-safe in so far as the incoming data stream object is thread-safe. `QGCReader` also implements an iterator.

 The constructor accepts the following optional keyword arguments: